**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 Heat pumps are gaining popularity as an energy-efficient solution for year-round comfort—but how do they work?
 Unlike traditional HVAC systems that generate heat through combustion or electric resistance, heat pumps move heat from one place to another.
 This allows them to function as both a cooling and heating system, making them a versatile and eco-friendly choice for many homeowners.
 Read on for more details about heat pumps in Duluth, GA.

-The Science Behind Heat Pump Technology
+How Heat Pump Technology Works

 At the heart of a heat pump is the refrigeration cycle.
 During warmer months, a heat pump operates much like a standard air conditioner.
 It uses a refrigerant to absorb heat from inside your home and releases it outdoors, thereby cooling the indoor air.
 The process involves four main components: the evaporator coil, the compressor, the condenser coil, and the expansion valve.